aliyunav/Finger/README.md

   ```

   Most of time this is normal.
 If it in deed influenced your project , considering using original version.
-* Python 3 supported, any issue of bug please propose the issues.
+* Python 3 supported, any issue of bug please propose.

 * **`TypeError: object of type 'map' has no len()`** Solution manually modify `finger_plugin.py` at line 177:
 ``` python
        # funcs = map(idaapi.getn_func, ctx.chooser_selection) # old